RoySegall/gizra.com/app/_posts/2016-11-09-elm-business-perspective.md

 ## Correctness

 Elm fits very nicely into this mindset.
-In fact, because I have been exposed to functional programing (one of the things which Elm makes so approachable), I am now able to articulate how in Gizra we really care about correctness.
+In fact, because I have been exposed to functional programing (one of the things which Elm makes so approachable), I saw a different level of "safety" and "guarantees".
+Thanks to Elm I am now able to better articulate how in Gizra we are caring about correctness.
 But we care about it not from the marketing point of view of saying "we care about quality, because we are awesome," but rather from the accounting point of view which says, "we care about quality, because we cannot charge for fixing our own bugs."

 This mindset is also the reason we have chosen [Yesod](http://www.yesodweb.com/) (Haskell) over the more popular [Elixir](http://elixir-lang.org/) (Erlang).
 Because in the type of projects we have in Gizra, and as service providers, making sure we don't introduce bugs and regressions is more important than "low-latency, distributed and fault-tolerant systems."